Practical Strategies to Resolve Conflict in Real Time

 4. Focus on what you need to say or do to repair the communication or situation.

-5. Work toward common ground by calmly and empathetically asking how the person you’re interacting with is feeling or share how difficult you are finding the conversation.
+5. Work toward a common ground by calmly and empathetically asking how the person you’re interacting with is feeling or share how difficult you are finding the conversation.

 More Motivational Reads Here »